gchq/gaffer-doc/docs/dev/remote-coding-environments.md

 Gaffer is now configured for remote coding environemnts such as GitHub Codespaces and Gitpod.
-This addition allows for an easier and faster way to contribute to Gaffer with no manual setup or need to download dependices to a local machine.
+This addition allows for an easier and faster way to contribute to Gaffer with no manual setup or need to download dependencies to a local machine.

 ## GitHub Codespaces